Kathy Reichs Books In Order

 Kathy Reichs Biography

 Kathy Reichs was born in 1950 in Chicago, Illinois.
-She studied anthropology at American University, following which she graduated with a B.A in 1971.
+She studied anthropology at American University, following which she graduated with a Bachelor of Science in Anthropology in 1971.
+She studied for her Master’s and eventually earned her Ph.D in Forensic Anthropology in 1971 from Northwestern University.

-For four years, between 1974 and 1978, she worked as an assistant professor at Northern Illinois University, and next she moved to work at the University of North Carolina at Charlotte.
+For four years, between 1974 and 1978, she worked as an assistant professor at Northern Illinois University, and then she moved to work at the University of North Carolina at Charlotte.

 In her books, Kathy Reichs draws from experience, being a well known forensic anthropologist in Montreal.
 As part of her job she has taught FBI agents on the art of finding and recovering human remains has traveled to far away countries like Rwanda and Guatemala and she has helped identify WWII, Korea and Southern Asia victims remains.

-I didn’t know that before, but it seems that there are only 82 US forensic anthropologists officially certified, and Kathy Reichs is among them!
-So when you read her novels, you know that she writes from a point of authority, even though most of her books are fictional (she has written two non-fictional academic books as well in the 1980’s).
+I didn’t know that before, but it seems that there are only 100 US forensic anthropologists officially certified by the American Board of Forensic Anthropology, and Kathy Reichs is among them!
+So when you read her novels, you know that she writes from a point of authority, even though most of her books are fictional..
+She also previously served as vice president of the American Academy of Forensic Sciences.

 The first book I’ve read by Kathy Reichs was incidentally her first Temperance Brennan novel called Deja Dead.
 If I am not mistaken, it was that very book that sparked my interest in forensic crime fiction – way before the CSI TV series became popular.
 I’ve read since many other books in this genre, but Kathy Reichs is for me the authority on the subject, no questions asked.